Employee Policies are flexible rules you can configure to automatically calculate employee overtime, in/out and time range rounding, and more.

 - Policy Groups - Select the policy group to view/adjust.

-- Policy Name - The policy name will be viewed from the employee profile.
-The name of the default policy group cannot be adjusted.
+- Policy Name - The policy name will be viewed from the employee profile and used when importing CSV files.
+The name of the 'Default' policy group cannot be adjusted.

 - Policy Details/Employee Members - Toggle between the policy option details or employee members that have the policy.